vakata/zig-signer/README.md

 ***TODO:***
  - test with more pkcs11 providers
- - fix occasional windows segfault? (especially when reusing session)
+ - test on more machines (especially windows and linux)